telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing/validation.md

 Batch editing functionality supports validation by either using the **ColumnValidationSettings** or declaring a **GridTemplateColumn** and placing a validator in the **EditItemTemplate** or **InsertItemTemplate**.

 >note Saving the changes or opening other cells or rows for edit will be prevented when there is a validator that is not valid.
+Validation happens on the client only, when a cell is about to be closed.

->caption Examples of a built-in required field validator and a custom validator
+>caption Examples of a built-in required field validator and a custom validator for input length

 ````ASP.NET
 <telerik:RadGrid RenderMode="Lightweight" ID="RadGrid1" GridLines="None" runat="server" AllowAutomaticDeletes="True"